racheloffline/eat-together-sample/README.md

    npm install --global expo-cli
    ```

-3. Download this repo
+3. Clone this repo
-4. Install deps on your template folder
+4. Install deps on wherever you cloned this folder

    ```jsx
    npm install